1995parham-learning/compose101/README.md

-# dockers
+# Dockers
+## Introduction

-Useful docker-composes for developing in Golangify
+Useful docker-composes for developing in Golangify.
+It has following services:

+- Redis
+- MySQL
+- PHPMyAdmin